 Time To Inspect Your Air Ducts

-Clean ductwork translates to better indoor air quality and up to a 40 percent increase in your HVAC system’s efficiency.
+Clean ductwork as well as regular ac repair and maintenance translates to better indoor air quality and up to a 40 percent increase in your HVAC system’s efficiency.
 Make sure your air ducts are clean by doing this quick inspection.

 What You Should Notice

 The next time your heating or cooling system turns on (this generally happens about seven times a day), keep an eye on your air vents.
 If you notice bits of cobwebs, dust or other debris blowing out of your registers, this is a sign that the ductwork further back (that you won’t be able to inspect from your air vents) may be clogged.

 Grab a flashlight and a point-and-shoot camera (a flash is important!).
 Locate your vent registers (most rooms in your home should have one on the floor or along the lower half of the wall) and remove the screws holding it in place with a screwdriver.
 Once the grill plate is off of your register, it’s time to get down to business!

 Reach as far as you can into the duct and take a couple of pictures (you can do this with just a flashlight, but a camera makes it easier to see further into the ducts).
 If your detective work reveals evidence of dust and debris buildup, your air ducts may need a professional cleaning.